mattiacantalu/Native-Gif/README.md

 # Native-Gif

-Giffy is a very simple project to show how we can load gifs natively on iOS using Swift.
+Giffy is a very simple project how we can load gifs natively on iOS using Swift.